albandum/mailtester/README.md

 A csv file called "inputlist.csv" should be in the same folder have the right format

 # Output format
-CSV uploadable directly to streak
+valid.csv: uploadable directly to streak failed.csv: Contains the error message of failure (if something else that email not valid)